MOTORCYCLE ACCIDENTS OVERVIEW

 How Much Does a Motorcycle Accident Attorney Cost?

-We work on what is known as a contingency fee basis.2 There are no hourly fees.
+At the Law Offices of James Scott Farrin, we work on a contingency fee basis.
+There are no upfront costs or hourly fees.
 In fact, we do not charge an attorney’s fee unless we’re able to collect on your behalf.
-This means that there is no financial barrier to hiring a motorcycle accident attorney to represent you – you’ve got enough to deal with.
+Guaranteed.2 This limits the financial barrier to hiring a motorcycle accident attorney to represent you – you’ve got enough to deal with.

 Why Call the Motorcycle Accident Lawyers at the Law Offices of James Scott Farrin?

 We have a long history of helping injured riders.
-They’re included in the more than 60,000 people we’ve helped to recover a total of more than $1.6 billion in compensation in our history.1 When you put us on the case, we take the fight to the insurance company so you can focus on recovery.
+They’re included in the more than 73,000 people we’ve helped to recover a total of more than $2 billion in compensation in our history.1 When you put us on the case, we put you first and take the fight to the insurance company so you can focus on recovery.
 And we’re perfectly willing to fight them in court if necessary.

 Text UsText Us